wolfofdalalst/Chat-Spam-Bot/README.md

 ```

 ## Disclaimer
-Please do not chat public channels, take permission before doing so.
+Please do not chat spam public channels, take permission before doing so.
 This repository is educational only.
 I will not be responsible if your system fails or you fall in some trouble.